 Send an SQL query to MySQL without fetching and buffering the result rows

 This extension was deprecated in PHP 5.5.0, and it was removed in PHP 7.0.0.
 Instead, the MySQLi or PDO_MySQL extension should be used.
-See also MySQL: choosing an API guide and related FAQ for more information.
+See also MySQL: choosing an API guide.
 Alternatives to this function include: